-(c) Information on investment in Mainland China:

-(i) The names of investees in Mainland China, the main businesses and products, and other information:
+- (c) Information on investment in Mainland China: - (i) The names of investees in Mainland China, the main businesses and products, and other information:

-Accumulated Accumulated Net Main Total outflow of Investm ent flows outflow of income Investment Accumulated businesses amount Method investment from investment from (losses) Percentage income remittance of Investee and of paid-in of Taiwan as of Taiwan as of of the of (losses) Carrying earnings in company products capital investment January 1, 2022 Outflow Inflow December 31, 2022 investee ownership recognized value current period TSTI System 72,444 (1) 137,404 - - 137,404 (2,564) 100.00% (2,564) 1,732 - Technologies integration (RMB15,000) (USD4,606) (USD4,606) (RMB580) (Shanghai) service Co., Ltd.
+Main Total Accumulated outflow of Investm ent flows Accumulated outflow of Net income Accumulated İ businesses amount Method investment from cht nows investment from Percentage Investment remittance of Investee and of paid-in of Taiwan as of Taiwan as of of the of income (losses) Carrying earnings in company products capital investment January 1, 2023 Outflow Inflow December 31, 2023 investee ownership recognized value current period TSTI System 72,444 (1) 137,404 - - 137,404 (4,049) 100.00% (4,049) (2,291) - Technologies integration (RMB15,000) (USD4,606) (USD4,606) (RMB921) (Shanghai) service Co., Ltd.

-Note: On June 22, 2022, TSTI Technologies (Shanghai) Co., Ltd. was approved by the Board of Directors to reduce its capital to cover its losses by 50%, and on December 19, 2022, TSTI Technologies (Shanghai) Co., Ltd. was notarized by Straits Exchange Foundation.
-As of December 31, 2022, the registration of legal changes has been completed.

-(ii) Limitation on investment in Mainland China:
+- Note 1: On June 22, 2022, TSTI Technologies (Shanghai) Co., Ltd. was approved by the Board of Directors to reduce its capital to cover its losses by 50%, and on December 19, 2022, TSTI Technologies (Shanghai) Co., Ltd. was notarized by Straits Exchange Foundation.
+As of December 31, 2022, the registration of legal changes has been completed. - Note 2: As of December 31, 2023, the Company continued to recognize the loss of its subsidiary, TSTI Technology (Shanghai) Co., Ltd, according to the shareholding ratio, resulting in the credit balance of the carrying amount of the long term equity investment, recognized as "credit balance of investments accounted for using equity method"; hence, was eliminated in the preparation of the consolidated financial statements. - (ii) Limitation on investment in Mainland China:

-Accumulated Investment in Mainland China as Investment Amounts Authorized by of December 31, 2022 Investment Commission, MOEA Upper Limit on Investment 137,404 137,404 859,673 (USD 4,606) (USD 4,606)
+Accumulated Investment in Mainland China as of December 31, 2023 Investment Amounts Authorized by Investment Commission, MOEA Upper Limit on Investment 137,404 (USD 4,606) 137,404 (USD 4,606) 879,568